aegis-fate-gh/homelab/EOS-Cluster/VMs/README.md

-In general, if there are two interfaces and you only one the internet to function from one of them, you'll need to delete any other default routes: ip route del default via 10.1.100.1
+In general, if there are two interfaces and if you only want the internet to function from one of them, you'll need to delete any other default routes: ip route del default via 10.1.100.1

 If there isn't already a default to the correct gateway, you can add it this way: